Fluid-Mechanics-Lund-University/welcome/README.md

 Please refer to [this link](https://www.nsc.liu.se/software/installed/tetralith/OpenFOAM/) for mre information about loading other versions of OpenFOAM.
 For more information regarding job scripts, read [the official guide](https://www.nsc.liu.se/support/batch-jobs/introduction/).

 3. A simple test: some jobscripts are provided in jobTet.
-Go to each directiory and submit the job
+Transfer them to the supercomputer and go to each directiory and submit the job
    ```bash
    sbatch <jobScriptName>
    ```